How Open Loops Drain Your Mental Energy (and What to Do About It)

 2. Prioritise:

-Once your tasks are written down, prioritize them.
+Once your tasks are written down, prioritise them.

 Research shows that productivity sharply declines after about 50 hours of work per week.